Outlook

 1. Login to the Outlook Web App

-2. Right click the folder or mailbox you want to grant Delegate Access to
+2. Right click the folder or mailbox you want to have Delegate Access granted

 3. Click Permissions